 IaaS allows the cloud provider to freely locate the infrastructure over the Internet in a cost-effective manner.
 Some of the key benefits of IaaS are listed below:

-IaaS allows the consumer to access computing resources through administrative access to virtual machines in the following manner:
+IaaS allows the customer to access computing resources through administrative access to virtual machines in the following manner:

-Consumer issues administrative command to cloud provider to run the virtual machine or to save data on cloud's server.
+Customer issues administrative command to cloud provider to run the virtual machine or to save data on cloud server.

-Consumer issues administrative command to virtual machines they owned to start web server or installing new applications.
+Customer issues administrative command to virtual machines they owned to start web server or to install new applications.

-IaaS resources such as virtual machines, storages, bandwidth, IP addresses, monitoring services, firewalls, etc., all are made available to the consumers on rent.
-The consumer has to pay based the length of time a consumer retains a resource.
-Also with administrative access to virtual machines, the consumer can also run any software, even a custom operating system.
+IaaS resources such as virtual machines, storage devices, bandwidth, IP addresses, monitoring services, firewalls, etc. are made available to the customers on rent.
+The payment is based upon the amount of time the customer retains a resource.
+Also with administrative access to virtual machines, the customer can run any software, even a custom operating system.

 It is possible to maintain legacy between applications and workloads between IaaS clouds.
-For example, network applications such as web server, e-mail server that normally runs on consumer-owned server hardware can also be run from VMs in IaaS cloud.
+For example, network applications such as web server or e-mail server that normally runs on customer-owned server hardware can also run from VMs in IaaS cloud.

 IaaS shares issues with PaaS and SaaS, such as Network dependence and browser based risks.
-It also have some specific issues associated with it.
-These issues are mentioned in the following diagram:
+It also has some specific issues, which are mentioned in the following diagram:

-Because IaaS offers the consumer to run legacy software in provider's infrastructure, therefore it exposes consumers to all of the security vulnerabilities of such legacy software.
+Because IaaS offers the customer to run legacy software in provider's infrastructure, it exposes customers to all of the security vulnerabilities of such legacy software.

-The VM can become out of date with respect to security updates because IaaS allows the consumer to operate the virtual machines in running, suspended and off state.
+The VM can become out-of-date with respect to security updates because IaaS allows the customer to operate the virtual machines in running, suspended and off state.
 However, the provider can automatically update such VMs, but this mechanism is hard and complex.

-IaaS offers an isolated environment to individual consumers through hypervisor.
+IaaS offers an isolated environment to individual customers through hypervisor.
 Hypervisor is a software layer that includes hardware support for virtualization to split a physical computer into multiple virtual machines.

-The consumer uses virtual machines that in turn uses the common disk resources provided by the cloud provider.
-When the consumer releases the resource, the cloud provider must ensure that next consumer to rent the resource does not observe data residue from previous consumer.
+The customer uses virtual machines that in turn use the common disk resources provided by the cloud provider.
+When the customer releases the resource, the cloud provider must ensure that next customer to rent the resource does not observe data residue from previous customer.